Texas Charitable Trusts

 - An Attorney General may enforce a charitable trust

-If you need help or more information, schedule a free initial consultation with our estate planning attorneys in McKinney.
+If you need help or more information, schedule an initial consultation with our estate planning attorneys in McKinney.

 “Every experience has been outstanding!”- Sheldon C.